Frequently Asked Questions

 Who can enroll?

-Any student who is an Ohio resident entering in grades K-7 for the 2023-24 school year can enroll in the lottery process, regardless of home address or local school district.
+Any student who is an Ohio resident entering in grades K-9 for the 2025-26 school year can enroll in the lottery process, regardless of home address or local school district.
 By law, there are no admissions criteria.
-CLASSICAL selects students through a random lottery process for each grade level, to be held in March (see Enrollment).
+CLASSICAL selects students through a random lottery process for each grade level (see Enrollment).
 Residents of Kentucky and Indiana are not eligible to enroll.

 When will the enrollment period begin?